opengisch/toppingmaker/README.md

 ### Create the `ExportSettings`:

+#### Layer Tree Settings

+We can decide for every layer (group) if we want to:

-Use `QMLSTYLE` for the export of the qml stylefile.
+- Use `QMLSTYLE` for the export of the qml stylefile.
-Use `DEFINITION` to export the qlr definition file.
+- Use `DEFINITION` to export the qlr definition file.
-USE `SOURCE` to store the source in the YAML tree.
+- USE `SOURCE` to store the source in the YAML tree.

-The QgsLayerTreeNode or the layername can be used as key.
+The `QgsLayerTreeNode` or the layername can be used as key.

 ```py
 export_settings = ExportSettings()